 Modified the following description, line 5-line21, page 21.

-If the coordinator has a data frame to send to an endpoint device, the coordinator shall wait until it receives a data frame from that endpoint device and then send its own data frame as an acknowledgment for the received data frame.
-If the coordinator has more than one data frame to send to the same endpoint device, it shall indicate the additional data frames by setting the Frame Pending field of the Frame Control field to one.
-If the coordinator does not have a data frame to send to the endpoint device, the coordinator shall send an acknowledgment frame in response to the received data frame.
+On receipt of data frame from endpoint device, the coordinator shall send back an acknowledgement frame in response to the received data frame.
+If the coordinator has a data frame to send to the same endpoint device, the coordinator shall indicate the pending frame by setting the Frame Pending field of the Frame Control field of the acknowledgement frame to one.
+Otherwise, the coordinator shall set the Frame Pending field to zero.

 After sending the data frame to the coordinator, the endpoint device shall wait for macAckWaitDuration.
-If an acknowledgment frame containing the same DSN as the original transmission is received within macAckWaitDuration, or a new data frame is received from the coordinator within macAckWaitDuration, the transmission is considered successful.
+If an acknowledgment frame containing the same DSN as the original transmission is received within macAckWaitDuration, the transmission is considered successful.
 Otherwise, the device shall conclude that the transmission has failed, and the device shall retransmit the data frame up to a maximum of macMaxFrameRetries times.

-If the endpoint device received a data frame from the coordinator, it shall follow the acknowledgment procedure defined in this standard.
-The Frame Pending field of the Frame Control field in the received data frame shall determine whether the receiver is to be kept on or turned off following the reception of the data frame.
+If the endpoint device received an acknowledgement frame from the coordinator, witch indicate the coordinator has pending frame to send, it shall send a data request frame to coordinator, and waiting for the corresponding data frame from coordinator.
+The Frame Pending field of the Frame Control field in the received data frame shall determine whether the endpoint device is to be kept on or turned off following the reception of the data frame.

 5.1.11.3.2 Hybrid wakeup sample listening (HWSL)